microsoft/fluentui/packages/web-components/src/menu-list/README.md

 ## Engineering Spec

-Fluent WC3 Menu extends from the FAST Menu [FAST Menu](https://explore.fast.design/components/fast-menu) and is intended to be as close to the Fluent UI React 9 Menu implementation as possible.
+Fluent WC3 Menu List extends from the FAST Menu [FAST Menu](https://explore.fast.design/components/fast-menu) and is intended to be as close to the Fluent UI React 9 Menu implementation as possible.
 However, due to the nature of web components there will not be 100% parity between the two.

 <hr />
 <br />

-### **Menu**
+### **Menu List**

 ### Inputs